Kansas City Motorcycle Accident Lawyer

 - Helmets reduce the risk of death in motorcycle accidents by 37% and reduce the risk of head injury by 69%.

-In Missouri and Kansas, motorcycles are entitled to full use of a lane.
+When do you need a motorcycle accident lawyer?
+In Missouri and Kansas, motorcycles are entitled to full lane use.
 Motor vehicles cannot deprive any motorcycle of the full use of that lane.

-Despite this entitlement, motorcycle accidents still happen on a regular basis due to:
+Despite this entitlement, motorcycle accidents still happen regularly due to:

 - Failure to yield the right of way